MCP tools

 }

-Scope is layered in three steps on each tool call:
+Scope is layered on each tool call:

 Store a memory from the current conversation.
 Auto-classifies into Identity / Knowledge / Context categories and reconciles against existing memory.